 'Wow that Pichu is really strong... and fast too.'
 Ash thought as he looked at the Pichu in awe as it continued to skillfully dodge all incoming attack from the grey rhino with superior speed.
 'And it can use Thunderbolt!
 That's a surprise.
 Normally Pichu's are too young and not skilled enough to store electric power in its body.
 But this one seems to have no trouble doing it at all.
 Sure it wasn't particular strong electric attacks, but still for a Pichu to be able to do it at all was quite a feat'

 Rhyhorn charged at the tiny mouse once again and Pichu was hit once more by a Tackle and hit the ground hard, just narrowly dodging an incoming Horn Attack by rolling quickly to the side.
-Pichu was back on its feet panting heavily.
+The Pichu was quickly back on its feet, panting heavily.

-Ash tried frantically to come up with a plan to help Pichu, but every scenario he drew up in his mind would only end badly for the 9-year-old.
+The young boy tried franticly to come up with a plan to help the Pichu, but every scenario he drew up in his mind would only end badly for the 9 year old.
 'Attacking the Rhyhorn head-on would be a big mistake.
 Maybe with a bit of luck I can distract it somehow, and with its attention turned elsewhere I can rush in and grab Pichu.'
 Ash knew that it was a long shot, but he couldn't just stand here and do nothing while Pichu was fighting for its life.
-Ash closed his eyes and took a deep breath.
-He suddenly noticed how big Rhyhorn was compared to himself and chances of him outrunning it should it give chase where very slim.
-'Okay...maybe a lot of luck'
+Ash closed his eyes and took a deep breath trying to calm his nerves.
+He didn't know much about this species of Pokémon, but one thing Ash did know was that it was very fast compared to himself and chances of him outrunning it should it give chase, where very slim.
+'Okay... maybe a lot of luck'

-Ash started searching around the forest floor for anything he could use, while making sure to keep himself hidden from the view of the two Pokémon by dropping down to one knee.
+Ash started searching around the forest floor for anything he could use to draw its attention, while making sure to keep himself hidden from the view of the two Pokémon by dropping down to one knee.

-"Pii!" a loud yell of pain sounded from the battlefield and Ash sneaked a peak from his place behind the tree.
-Pichu was laying on the ground with only one of its eyes opened and close to losing consciousness, and Rhyhorn was only a few meters away from the downed Pokémon preparing to launch another attack.
+"Pii!" a loud yell of pain sounded from the battlefield and Ash sneaked a peak from his position behind the tree.
+Pichu was laying on the ground with only one of its eyes opened and close to losing consciousness, and Rhyhorn was only a few meters away from the downed Pokémon preparing to launch the final attack.

 "Damn" Ash swore quietly, seeing the little effect it had.
 He decided to give it another shot and threw his last rock in the same fashion as before and quickly sought cover behind the tree again.
-This time however the Rhyhorn seemed a little threatened by the unidentified noise and figured that the Pichu wouldn't be running anywhere, so the big rock Pokémon turned its whole body around and started moving towards where the sound had emerged from with cautionary steps and disappeared into the forest.
+This time however the Rhyhorn seemed a little threatened by the unidentified noise and figured that the Pichu wouldn't be running anywhere, so the big rock Pokémon turned it's whole body around and started moving towards where the sound had emerged from with cautionary steps until it disappeared behind some trees.

 Ash nearly jumped in joy at his plan turning into success but stopped himself.
-There was more pressing matters that needed his attention.
+There was more pressing matters that he needed to attend to.
 Celebration could wait for later when Pichu was safe and sound.
 Ash abandoned his hiding place behind the tree and quickly ran towards the injured Pokémon.

 "Don't worry Pichu, I'm not going to hurt you."
 Ash said in a calm voice and with a gentle smile upon his face.
 He bended down on one knee and scooped Pichu up in his arms, taking great care not to course it more pain.
 "My name is Ash Ketchum and I will take care of you.
 I promise I will get you back to health in no time"